#

 - Identify the column that have a format that doesn't match with the keyset

-Most likely your index is not right, or your case needs a custom query
+Most likely the index is not right, or your case needs a custom query

 - Ensure that the composite index reflects exactly the columns sequence and order of your keyset